Lexi4eg/smartmirrort3/README.md

 > - Numerouse clocks
 > - Dark Mode for better readability
 > - Customizable
-> - Using mikroservices and fully docker container run
+> - Using mikroservices
+> - Kafka for Real time Events and scalable data Pipes
+> - Full Production Software runs in a dockerized containers

 ### Tech